Mike Bullard (comedian): Legal issues

 On May 20, 2020, Bullard's lawsuit was dismissed by the court following a motion by the defence that the lawsuit violated Ontario's anti-SLAPP legislation.
 Ontario Superior Court Justice Michael McKelvey ruled: "What is clear in this case is that the damage to Mr. Bullard's career and reputation occurred well prior to and independent of the publication of the Chatelaine article.
 What is also clear is that the comments of his victim are views one could honestly hold based on the proven facts, and form part of a public dialogue on a matter of significant public interest."

 In 2022, Mitch Dubros, a private investigator who had been retained by Bullard's lawyer, was found guilty of obstruction of justice for trying to threaten and intimidate witnesses and Mulligan in person and over the phone in what Superior Court Justice Kenneth Campbell said was "a clear attempt to effectively blackmail Ms. Mulligan into staying silent in relation to the misconduct of Mr. Bullard."
 Dubros was sentenced to a jail term of 18 months.
 Bullard and Dubros both stated they didn't know each other and had never met.

 According to a 2023 Toronto Star profile, Bullard was unrepentant when talking about the case, speaking in a tense and stern tone "sometimes drifting into anger", with Bullard asserting he was treated unfairly by the media, public and the prosecutors.
 Bullard said the case affected his career causing him to slide from public view, though he still worked regularly as a stand-up comic at Yuk Yuk's.

 Death

-Bullard died in his sleep of a suspected heart attack on October 11, 2024, in Mississauga.
+Bullard died in his sleep on October 11, 2024, at a residence in Mississauga, Ontario.
 He was 67.
-His body was found by a friend at the residence where he was staying.
+His body was found by a friend, and his family said that a heart attack was suspected.